 Our engineers will follow UK government health and safety advice and are practising social distancing wherever possible.
 As a minimum, they will stay at least two metres away from any customers in the household.
 They will wash their hands thoroughly before and after the visit, ask you to open doors and windows and ask you to remain in a separate room throughout our visit.

-When working in the home of customers that were previously shielding on NHS advice, self-isolating because someone in the household is showing symptoms, or anyone in the household is over 70, pregnant or have a long term health condition our engineers will:
+When working in the home of customers with a confirmed case of coronavirus, that are shielding on NHS advice, self-isolating because someone in the household is showing symptoms, or anyone in the household is over 70, pregnant or has a long term health condition our engineers will:

 - Make prior arrangements to avoid face to face contact with customers

-- Wear protective clothing including gloves, face mask, coveralls and safety goggles as a precaution
+- Wear protective clothing including gloves, face mask, coveralls, eye protection and foot covers as a precaution

 - Ask that the people in the property stay in a separate room from the engineer

-- Ask you to open the windows in the room where the engineer will be working
+- Ask the customer to open the windows in the room where the engineer will be working

 - Once our engineer has finished their work and leaves, they will remove their protective clothing and dispose of them safely and then thoroughly wash their hands before going to the next property